-Sequential tracing makes it possible to trace information flows between processes resulting from one initial transfer of information.
+Sequential tracing makes it possible to trace all messages resulting from one initial message.
 Sequential tracing is independent of the ordinary tracing in Erlang, which is controlled by the erlang:trace/3 BIF.
 For more information about what sequential tracing is and how it can be used, see section Sequential Tracing.